Venus Williams: 1998: First WTA Tour singles title and top 5, first major doubles titles

-In her debut at the Australian Open, Williams defeated younger sister Serena Williams in the second round, which was the sisters' first professional meeting.
+In her debut at the Australian Open, Williams defeated her younger sister Serena in the second round, which was the sisters' first professional meeting.
 Williams eventually lost in the quarterfinals to No. 3 Davenport.

-Three weeks later, Williams defeated No. 2 Davenport for the first time in the semifinals of the Cellular South Cup in Oklahoma City.
-Williams then defeated Joannette Kruger in the final to win the first singles title of her career.
-In her first Tier I event of the year, Williams lost in the semifinals of the State Farm Evert Cup in Indian Wells to No. 1 Hingis.
+Three weeks later, Williams defeated Davenport, now No. 2, in the semifinals of the Cellular South Cup in Oklahoma City.
+Williams then won against Joannette Kruger in the final, earning the first singles title of her career.
+In her first Tier I event of the year, Williams lost in the semifinals of the State Farm Evert Cup to No. 1 Hingis.
 The following week, Williams won the Tier I Lipton International Players Championships in Key Biscayne, Florida.
-On March 30, 1998, her ranking broke into the top 10 for the first time, at world No. 10.
+On March 30, 1998, she achieved her highest world ranking yet, at No. 10.

 Williams played only one tournament on clay before the 1998 French Open.
-At the Italian Open in Rome, she defeated her sister in the quarterfinals and No. 5, Sánchez Vicario, in the semifinals, before losing to No. 1, Hingis, in the final.
-She lost again to Hingis in the quarterfinals of the French Open.
-She lost her first match at the Eastbourne International on grass, before losing to No. 3 and eventual champion, Jana Novotná, in the quarterfinals of Wimbledon.
-On July 27, 1998, her ranking rose to world No. 5.
+At the Italian Open in Rome, she defeated her sister in the quarterfinals and Sánchez Vicario in the semifinals, before losing to No. 1 Hingis in the final.
+Williams lost again to Hingis in the quarterfinals of the French Open, and was defeated by No. 3 Jana Novotná in the quarterfinals of Wimbledon.
+On July 27, 1998, Williams's ranking rose to world No. 5.